Benedetto Cairoli

-Benedetto Cairoli (28 January 1825 – 8 August 1889) was an Italian politician.
+Benedetto Cairoli (28 January 1825 – 8 August 1889) was an Italian politician, who served as Prime Minister of Italy for 2 years.

 Biography

 Cairoli was born at Pavia, Lombardy.
 From 1848 until the completion of Italian unity in 1870, his whole activity was devoted to the Risorgimento, as Garibaldian officer, political refugee, anti-Austrian conspirator and deputy to parliament.
 He commanded a volunteer company under Garibaldi in 1859 and 1860, being wounded slightly at Calatafimi and severely at Palermo in the latter year.
 In 1866, with the rank of colonel, he assisted Garibaldi in the campaign in the County of Tyrol, in 1867 fought at Mentana, and in 1870 conducted the negotiations with Bismarck, during which the German chancellor is alleged to have promised Italy possession of Rome and of her natural frontiers if the Democratic party could prevent an alliance between Victor Emmanuel and Napoleon.

 The prestige personally acquired by Benedetto Cairoli was augmented by that of his four brothers, who fell during the wars of the Risorgimento, and by the heroic conduct of their mother.
 His refusal of all compensation or distinction further endeared him to the Italian people.
-When in 1876 the Left came into power, Cairoli, then a deputy of sixteen years' standing, became parliamentary leader of his party.
+When in 1876 the Left came into power, Cairoli, then a deputy of sixteen years' standing, became the parliamentary leader of his party.

 Prime Minister of Italy; 1st term

 After the fall of Depretis, Nicotera and Crispi, formed his first cabinet in March 1878 with a Francophile and Irredentist policy.

-After his marriage with the countess Elena Sizeo of Trent, he permitted the Irredentist agitation to carry the country to the verge of a war with Austria.
+After his marriage with the Countess Elena Sizeo of Trent, he permitted the Irredentist agitation to carry the country to the verge of a war with Austria.
 General irritation was caused by his and Count Corti's policy of clean hands at the Berlin Congress, where Italy obtained nothing, while Austria-Hungary secured a European mandate to occupy Bosnia and Herzegovina.
 A few months later the attempt of Giovanni Passannante to assassinate King Humbert at Naples (17 November 1878) caused his downfall, in spite of the courage displayed and the severe wound received by him in protecting the king's person on that occasion.
 Agostino Depretis became his successor (details here).